 As operators and IDPs enable their users to use OpenRoaming then this can bring footfall to venues, increased dwell time, and opportunities to sell core products and services.
 What’s more, there is an emerging opportunity to trade anonymised analytics between IDP and venue Wi-Fi owners to benefit both parties (with GDPR rules) around footfall analytics and other measures to maximise the customer experience of the venue.

 Benefits for ‘carpeted’ enterprise (offices, visitor centres, operational buildings).

-For private enterprise, this enables employees, contractors, visitors and suppliers to connect to Wi-Fi on premise, without the clunky admin.
-Relieve Front of House from managing Wi-Fi passwords and concentrate on delivering a reception experience which reflects well on the company.
+For private enterprise, this enables employees, contractors, visitors and suppliers to connect to Wi-Fi on-premise, without the clunky admin.
+Relieve front of house from managing Wi-Fi passwords and concentrate on delivering a reception experience that reflects well on the company.